appleneko2001/appleneko2001/README.md

 I'm a ~~osu noob~~ (lol) just kidding.
 I dont want to wrote some introduction cuz I only have ~~me and my trash repos~~.

-- 🔭 I’m currently working on Material.Avalonia improvements, osulazer translate and slightly improving
+- 🔭 I’m currently working on Material.Avalonia improvements
 - 🌱 I’m currently learning AvaloniaUI, Unreal Engine 4
 - 📫 How to reach me: appleneko2001@outlook.com